Lanžhot

 Lanžhot (Landshut) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 3,600 inhabitants.
-It is the southernmost Moravian town.
+Located on the border with Austria and Slovakia, it is the southernmost Moravian town.

 Etymology

-The original Latin name Lanczhut and the German name Landshut meant "land guard", referring to its location on the border between Austria and Kingdom of Hungary.
+The original Latin name Lanczhut and the German name Landshut meant 'land guard', referring to its location on the border between Austria and Kingdom of Hungary.
 The Czech name is transcription of the original name.

 Geography

-Lanžhot is situated in the Lower Morava Valley.
+Lanžhot is located about 7 km southeast of Břeclav and 56 km southeast of Brno.
+It lies in the Lower Morava Valley.
 The municipal territory is located on the border with Austria and Slovakia.

-The eastern border (with Slovakia) is formed by the Morava and the western border (with Austria) is partly formed by the Thaya.
+The eastern border (with Slovakia) is formed by the Morava River and the western border (with Austria) is partly formed by the Thaya River.
 Their confluence forms the tripoint of the Czech Republic, Austria and Slovakia.
-Other notable watercourses in Lanžhot are Kyjovka and Svodnice.
+Other notable watercourses in Lanžhot are the Kyjovka River (which joins the Thaya on the Czech-Austrian border) and the Svodnice Stream (which joins the Kyjovka near the town proper).

+The area of the confluence of the Morava and Thaya, which also includes many pools, oxbow lakes and channels, is the most valuable ichthyological site in the country.
+About 80% of native Czech fish species can be found there, and 15% of them live only there.

 History

 The first written mention of Lanžhot is from 1384.

 Demographics

 Transport

-The D2 motorway goes through Lanžhot.
-There are two road border crossings and one rail border crossing with Slovakia.
+The D2 motorway passes through Lanžhot.
+On the Czech-Slovak border are two road border crossings and one rail border crossing.